Sweden's big five

 Europe’s environmental bad boy?

 It took Sweden’s large carnivores over 50 years to come back.
-The country is now drastically bringing down their numbers.
+The country is now drastically bringing down their numbers from 300 to 170.

 Testimonials